Montana-Media-Arts/creative-coding-1/modules/week-3/_posts/2017-01-12-background.md

 After reading the `background()` documentation, you should have found out how you can specify a background color for your code sketches.

-There are three ways of specifying a color to the functions parameters that we will look at.
+There are many ways to specify colors in p5.
+We will look at a couple of these this week.

-## named color string
+## Named Color String

 The first, and perhaps easiest way of specifying a color is by providing a "named color string".
 We will talk about "strings" more later, but essentially, a string is any set of characters that are placed between double or single quotes. (`"This is a string"`, `'This is also a string!'`).